Enver İzmaylov: Technique

 İzmaylov plays guitar by tapping the neck of the electric guitar with his fingertips as if it were a keyboard.
 A similar technique is used by jazz guitarist Stanley Jordan.

 İzmaylov combines Crimean Tatar traditional music, Turkish, Uzbek, Balkan, classical music, and jazz.
 Many of his pieces are composed in time signatures such as 5/8, 7/8, 9/8, 11/8, 11/16, and 13/16 which are common in Crimean Tatar music.
 He has a triple-neck guitar that was custom made for him in Kyiv.
 He uses two nonstandard tunings: (low to high) E, B, E, E, B, E and C, C, G, C, C, C.

-Family

-Enver's daughter Leniye İzmaylova is a popular singer among Crimean Tatars.
-She combines folk, jazz, and pop music in her repertoire.